nuagenetworks/nuage-metroae/UPGRADE.md

 ### Checking health of VSTAT (`vstat_health.yml`)

-This playbook/role is used to gather network information related to vstat nodes and monit information relatated to stats processes on vsd prior/post upgrade process.
-A report file witn network and monit information is created (filename can be configured inside the `vstat_health.yml` playbook) inside `reports` folder.
+This playbook/role is used to gather network information related to vstat nodes and monit information related to stats processes on vsd prior/post upgrade process.
+A report file with network and monit information is created (filename can be configured inside the `vstat_health.yml` playbook) inside `reports` folder.

 ### Backup of VSTAT data (`vstat_data_backup.yml`)